-- Understand the concept: Some suppliers fall into the trap of thinking they can shoehorn their existing environmental and sustainability actions to fit and this will rarely prove effective.
-Read these examples from the Crown Commercial Service to gain an insight into social value in practice
+Some suppliers fall into the trap of thinking they can shoehorn their existing environmental and sustainability actions to fit and this will rarely prove effective.
+Read these examples from the Crown Commercial Service to gain an insight into social value in practice.

-Here are some additional sources of info on The Social Value Act:
+Additional sources of info on The Social Value Act

-If you require any further support or guidance leave us a comment or get in touch 01224 650 772 or email firstname.lastname@example.org
+If you require any further support or guidance get in touch on 01224 650 772 or email firstname.lastname@example.org